Accessing VMs with your browser

-- Do not change this setting unless you have a physical keyboard that matches the new keyboard layout or unless you plan to solely use the virtual, on-screen keyboard.
+- Don't change this setting unless you have a physical keyboard that matches the new keyboard layout or unless you plan to solely use the virtual, on-screen keyboard.

-- The Keyboard layout setting does not change the guest operating system language settings in the VM.
+- The Keyboard layout setting doesn't change the guest operating system language settings in the VM.
 You must configure the guest OS to use the same language as the Keyboard layout setting.
 For more information, see Using an international keyboard during an SRA session.

-- Alternate keyboard layouts are not supported for Power VMs.
+- Alternate keyboard layouts aren't supported for Power VMs.